Avian influenza: Advice for travellers

 Current situation

-The risk to travellers is low.
+The risk to most travellers remains low.

 About avian influenza